JanellesAT/JanellesAT/README.md

 - 👋 Hi, I’m @JanellesAT
 - 👀 I’m interested in Biomedical Engineering, Assisitive Technology, and Electronics
-- 🌱 I’m currently broadening my skills with the Field of Technology and learning about advancements in Technology
+- 🌱 I’m currently broadening my skills within the Field of Technology and learning about advancements in Technology

 <!---
 JanellesAT/JanellesAT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.